aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 Specify the importer license
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The pipeline scrape data off the internet.
-In order to make sure the data is useable, a license
+The pipeline scrapes data off the internet.
+In order to make sure the data is usable, a license
 must be provided.

 Populate the ``spdx_license_expression`` with the appropriate value.
 The SPDX license identifiers